igrishaev/pg2/docs/prepared-statement-cache.md

   :parameter_types "{integer}"}]
 ~~~

-The system name is `s1`.
-The `from_sql` false value signals it was produced low
+The name of the statement is `s1`.
+The `from_sql` false value signals it was
-level Postgres Wire protocol, but not `PREPARE s1 AS SELECT...` SQL query.
+produced using the low level Postgres Wire protocol, but not `PREPARE s1 AS
+SELECT...` SQL query.

-Now if you execute the same query again, even with a different parameter, the
+Now if you execute the same query again, even with another parameter, the
 prepared statement `s1` will be reused:

 ~~~clojure